Duration: 17 Days

 Day 14 :Trek to Jomsom (2713m.).Visit Muktinath temple early in the morning.
 There is second biggest Hindu temple as well as a Buddhist temple.
 Many Hindu pilgrims come to visit Muktinath temple.
 There are 108 water taps and two small pounds.
 The Hindu people believe that if you take bath 108 taps (108 is a sacred number in Tibetan Buddhism), cast in the shape of cows’ heads, which pour forth sacred water.
 You will be the free from the sin which you committed in your past life.
 A short walk past a collection of chortens is the Dhola mebar Gompa, or Jwalamai (goddess of fire) temple, where a holy flame of natural gas burns behind a grill just above the spring.
 After visit Muktinath Temple we come back to the lodge for breakfast then start trek to Jomsom via Jharkot village, Kagbeni, Ekle Bhatti which is the headquarters of Mustang district.
 It is one of the windiest valleys in Nepal.
 Every afternoon is guaranteed to be windy in the season.
 Overnight in Jomsom.

-Day 15 :Fly back to Pokhara to KathmanduToday early morning we will go to airport to fly Pokhara.
+Day 15 :Fly back to Pokhara to KathmanduToday early morning we will go to the airport to fly Pokhara.
 It will take about 30 minutes to Pokhara.
-During the flight we may see many mountains as well as the trail down to Tatopani /Ghorepani.
-Then fly to Kathmandu direct from Pokhara domestic airport.
-Overnight in Kathmandu.
+During the flight, we may see many mountains as well as the trail down to Tatopani /Ghorepani.
+At afternoon you could explore around Pokhara yourself.
+Overnight in Pokhara.

 My sister and I had decided to trek to Everest Base Camp by ourselves as a way to celebrate my sisters recent graduation, but as the days passed, and we gained altitude, my sister started to notice her heart was beating noticeably irregularly, even when we were at rest and not trekking. ...read more